blender/blender/doc/python_api/rst/info_gotcha.rst

    # where the second argument excludes library data from being returned.
    obj = bpy.data.objects["my_obj", None]

-   # both the examples above also works for 'get'
+   # both of the examples above also work for 'get'
    obj = bpy.data.objects.get(("my_obj", None))